Marissa-the-Analyst/Attrition-Data-Cleaning/README.md

 # Attrition-Data-Cleaning
 Employee Attrition is something companies are always trying to combat.
-To begin analysis, encoding, cleaning, and imputating are necessary steps before analysis.
+Encoding, cleaning, and imputating are necessary steps before analysis.
 Wielding a trash-in trash-out philosophy, we tackle this dirty dataset in python.

 ### Finished Notebook ###